-One of the bigger discussions on Subaru forums for the past decades has been centered around the design of the exhaust manifold, specifically the lengths of the runners as they lead to the collector.
+One of the bigger discussions on Subaru forums for the past decades has been centered around the design of the header, also known as a "header."
+More specifically, the lengths of the runners as they lead to the collector.

 When you see people talking about an equal length or unequal length manifold / header they are referring to a specific layout of the pipes, aka runners, that start at the cylinder heads exhaust port and travel to a merge point known as a collector.

 Exhaust gasses are expelled by pressure into the runners and travel through their individual runner tube until they reach the collector.
 At the collector the pulses blow through and merge into the up-pipe which feeds the turbocharger.

 The factory header for most US market turbo EJ20 / EJ25 Subarus including the WRX, STI, FXT (Forester XT), LGT (Legacy GT), Baja Turbo, and Outback XT are unequal length.
 This includes the current 2.5L STI, but does not include the FA20 powered WRX / FXT.
 Naturally aspirated cars have a really badly designed, but quasi-equal-length, manifold.

 The header above is an unequal length model.
 You can see how the two left runners are much longer than the others.
 This saves material, weight, and has a slight benefit to turbo response in the low end of the powerband because less heat, pressure, and velocity is lost on half the header.
 For those that like the unique "Boxer Rumble" the unequal length manifold is the reason for that sound, but I'll explain why that is later.

 The Japanese STI features an equal length manifold design on its high revving 2.0L EJ207 engine to improve some aspects of the powerband.
 The equal length header is characterized by having all runners be the same length, hence the name.
 That means the exhaust gasses travel the same distance before they merge into the collector.

 AFE Equal Length (EL) FA20 Header/p>